Gardening for Kids: Get Your Tots Outdoors!

 Garden games are a great way to keep your little gardener engaged.
 You can play games like hide and seek, and tag, or arrange a mini obstacle course that will get your child up and moving whilst enjoying the outdoors.

-Alternatively, you can add some fun outdoor games to your garden such as pogo sticks, or a ring toss game!
+Alternatively, you can add some fun outdoor games to your garden such as pogo sticks, or football toys.

 Buy a load of different-sized rocks (or collect some) and have your child add some colour to your garden!
 This is a fun and creative way to decorate the garden and keep your child engaged.
 Let them choose the designs and colours, then place the rocks all over the garden for a nice personal touch!